alberthkyhky/alberthkyhky.github.io/index.md

 ## News

+- **[Jan.
+2025]** Our survey paper about lightweight deep learning received the Best Paper Award for the year of 2024.
 - **[Jul.
 2024]** Our research paper about image generation with precise human-object interactions through intelligent reasoning and correction is accepted by ACM MM 2024.
 - **[Jun.
 2024]** Our research paper about weakly-supervised anomaly detection is accepted by IJCAI Workshop 2024.
 - **[Mar.
 2024]** Our research paper about HOI detection is accepted for Oral by ICME 2024.